The Critical Role of a Clinical Facilitator in Community Support Services

 Applying Adult Learning Principles

-Adult learning principles guide how the facilitator engages with teams:
+Adult learning principles guide the way the facilitator engages with teams.
+Key principles include:

 Experiential Learning: Using practical, hands-on training methods.